 The Grad Graduate Affairs Office (GAO) is tasked with supporting both graduate student trainees enrolled onto the Ph.D program and Faculty members of the Department.
 The GAO attempts to ensure that students are protected from the malaise, which can inflict students navigating a large University.

 Staff have functionally specfic areas of work; including outreach and admission, recruitment and student life, financial support and resource allocation.

-Functional Responsibility: Mark manages GAO operations including graduate advising, admissions, recruitment, funding, training grants, teaching assignments and conflict resolution.
+Functional Responsibility: Carina manages GAO operations including graduate advising, admissions, recruitment, funding, training grants, teaching assignments and conflict resolution.

-Functional Responsibility: Sarah is responsible for 3rd year and beyond student advising, graduate student instructor placement, tracking progress towards graduation, commencement, career counseling, and event organization for student recruitment and orientation.
+Functional Responsibility: Carlos is responsible for general graduate student advising, graduate student instructor assignments, and event organization such as recruitment and orientation.

 Eric Buhlis, Graduate Student Financial Specialist